 The job outlook for athletic trainers is expected to grow 30 percent by 2020, which equates to over 5,000 jobs.
 ATs work in physicians? offices, clinics, hospitals, schools, occupational health departments, and police and fire departments.
 Although $41,600 was the median salary back in 2010, more than 70 percent of certified ATs hold master?s degrees.
 To become a certified athletic trainer you must graduate from an accredited athletic training program and then pass the exam administered by the Omaha-based Board of Certification (depending on your state regulations).
 Graduates should also think about joining the National Athletic Trainers?
 Association.
 NATA members can stay abreast of the current athletic trainer trends, have access to continuing education and professional development information, and build their professional networks.

-Missouri State University-Springfield offers 2 Athletic Training/Trainer degree programs.
-It's a very large, public, four-year university in a midsize city.
-In 2019, 26 Athletic Training/Trainer students graduated with students earning 17 Bachelor's degrees, and 9 Master's degrees.
+Texas State University offers 2 Athletic Training/Trainer degree programs.
+It's a very large, public, four-year university in a small city.
+In 2019, 26 Athletic Training/Trainer students graduated with students earning 17 Master's degrees, and 9 Bachelor's degrees.

-Central Methodist University-College of Liberal Arts and Sciences offers 1 Athletic Training/Trainer degree programs.
-It's a small, private not-for-profit, four-year university in a faraway town.
-In 2019, 13 Athletic Training/Trainer students graduated with students earning 13 Bachelor's degrees.
+University of the Incarnate Word offers 1 Athletic Training/Trainer degree programs.
+It's a medium sized, private not-for-profit, four-year university in a large city.
+In 2019, 8 Athletic Training/Trainer students graduated with students earning 8 Bachelor's degrees.

 |School||Average Tuition||Student Teacher Ratio||Enrolled Students|